What You Need to Know About Sailing in Vanuatu

 The northern islands (Malekula, Banks Islands and Pentecost) and southern islands (Erromango and Aneityum Island) are much less developed than Efate and offer a more traditional way of life.

-It is possible to clear at Sola on Vanua Lava in the Banks Islands; however, you should check with customs before arrival, as there aren't always the proper authorities to clear you on the island.
+It is possible to clear at Sola on Vanua Lava in the Banks Islands, as it is technically an official port of entry; however, you should check with customs before arrival, as there aren't always the proper authorities to clear you on the island.

 Before anchoring at outer islands, you'll need to obtain proper clearance from Port Vila, Lenakel, Luganville or possibly Sola; see the section below for more details.